Crossovo/OpenMilkfoam/README.md

 | Milk warm  | on (?? sec)  | on  | ???  | 50°C | 2 |
 | Milk foam hot  | on (?? sec)  | on  | ???  | 60°C | 3 |

-With no input, after 2 sec - the device os going to blinking for
+With no input, after 2 sec, the device os going to blinking for next...

 ### Milk varieties
 | Milk  | LED blinking |